how to make an origami envelope

 Step 4

-Fold the top corner down to the center point, but only press lightly at the intersection with the diagonal to create a small pinch crease.
-Then unfold.
+Fold the top corner down to the center point.
+Make a light pinch mark, then unfold.

 Step 5